Combinatorics of graded module categories over skew polynomial algebras at roots of unity: Introduction

-The \emph{point variety} $\Gamma_S$ of a skew polynomial algebra $S$ is known as an important geometric invariant under the equivalence of the graded module categories (see, e.g., \cite{ATV, BDL, Mss, R, Vi}).
+geometric invariant under the equivalence of the graded module categories (see, e.g., \cite{ATV, BDL, Mss, R, Vi}).
 Using the fact that the point variety $\Gamma_S$ of a skew polynomial algebra $S$ in $n$ variables is a union of linear subspaces of $\PP^{n-1}$, we can define a simplicial complex $\Delta_S$, which we call the \emph{point simplicial complex} of $S$, as a combinatorial aspect of $\Gamma_S$.

-In previous work \cite{HU}, the authors studied standard graded \emph{($\pm 1$)-skew polynomial algebras}, or in other words, standard graded skew polynomial algebras at square roots of unity.
+In previous work \cite{HU}, the authors studied \emph{standard graded ($\pm 1$)-skew polynomial algebras}, or in other words, standard graded skew polynomial algebras at square roots of unity.
 They associated a graph $G_S$ with each standard graded ($\pm 1$)-skew polynomial algebra $S$, and proved the following theorem.

 \begin{thm}[{\cite[Theorem 4.2]{HU}}] Let $S$ and $S'$ be standard graded ($\pm 1$)-skew polynomial algebras (i.e., standard graded skew polynomial algebras at square roots of unity).
 Then the following are equivalent. \begin{enumerate} {(\roman{enumi})} \item The categories of graded right modules over $S$ and $S'$ are equivalent. \item The graphs $G_{S}$ and $G_{S'}$ are switching equivalent. \item The point simplicial complexes $\Delta_{S}$ and $\Delta_{S'}$ are isomorphic. \end{enumerate} \end{thm}